petersilva/si46ib9d/README.md

 which is still a benefit.

-The script is can be run regularly to re-create zones when using a system with an ISP provided dynamic address, allocted by some mechanism such as DHCP.
+The script is can be run regularly to re-create zones when using a system with an ISP provided dynamic address, allocated by some mechanism such as DHCP.
 The one departure from making the si46.master file a valid forward zone is that one can place an interface address in place of an IP (4 or 6) address in the file, which is assumed to be on the machine where the script